-If cod is overly wet, pat with paper towels and then sprinkle and spread flour mixture over both sides of cod fillets (use up all of the mixture).
+Pat cod dry with paper towels and then sprinkle and spread flour mixture over both sides of cod fillets.

 Add cod and sear until golden brown and cooked through on each side, about 3 - 4 minutes per side (fish should flake easily with a fork when done).
 Transfer to serving plates.

 Reduce burner temperature to medium-low.
-Melt remaining 2 Tbsp butter plus 2 Tbsp EVOO in same skillet.
+Melt remaining butter and EVOO in same skillet.

-Add garlic and sauté just until fragrant and just lightly deepened in color (but not browned), about 15 seconds.
+Add garlic and sauté just until fragrant, but not browned, about 15 seconds.

-We paired these with a salad and crispy smashed potatoes!
+We paired these with a salad and hushpuppies or these crispy smashed potatoes!